-- While the Low and Mid-rise SEPP purport to continue to allow "merit assessments" where any local LEP controls preclude or constrain realisation of SEPP FSR and height standards, the non refusal standards take precedence. - Most controls in the Ku-ring-gai LEP and DCP that are designed to protect local character, amenity, heritage, biodiversity and other special environmental areas, would otherwise reduce or preclude realisation of the new height and FSR standards. - Any claim that there will continue to be opportunity for genuine merit assessment, taking into account those heritage, biodiversity and heritage matters does not align with Council's independent expert advice. - The Low and Mid-rise SEPP has now been split into stages 1 and 2, with the Government explicitly stating that Non-refusal standards will apply to Stage 2 later in 2024.
+- While the Low and Mid-rise SEPP purport to continue to allow "merit assessments" where any local LEP controls preclude or constrain realisation of SEPP FSR and height standards, the non refusal standards take precedence. - Most controls in the Ku-ring-gai LEP and DCP that are designed to protect local character, amenity, heritage, biodiversity and other special environmental areas, would otherwise reduce or preclude realisation of the new height and FSR standards. - Any claim that there will continue to be opportunity for genuine merit assessment, taking into account those heritage, biodiversity and heritage matters does not align with Council's independent expert advice. - The TOD SEPP does not call up Council's DCP provisions at all.
+The Low and Mid-rise SEPP is expected to operate similarly.